utkarsh0657/battery-price-project-2/Price-web-scrape/README.md

 ## Credits

-This project is created by Chetan Kumar for assessment purpose.
+This project is created by Utkarsh Srivastava for assessment purpose.